-Halloween is right around the corner!
-Trick or treating is one of the most popular ways for children to celebrate the holiday.
+Halloween is the highlight of October for many of Alaska’s kids and families.
+And trick or treating is one of the most popular ways for children to celebrate the holiday.
 Alaska Children’s Trust (ACT) wants to help make sure Halloween is both fun and safe for your kids with these tips and tricks:

 - Plan out a route in advance and check it during the daylight for obstacles such as broken sidewalks, or no sidewalks, and other things that could trip up trick or treaters.
 If you’re welcoming trick or treaters to your home, be sure access to your door is safe as well.

 - Remind your trick or treaters to walk, not run, and to use sidewalks rather than cutting across lawns or driveways.

 - Only trick or treat at houses that are lit.

 - Keep track of time and don’t trick or treat after 9 p.m.

 - Cross the street at corners, using traffic signals and crosswalks.

 - Feed your kids a healthy meal prior to going trick or treating.
 Your child will be happier, and it will help reduce the temptation of kids wanting to devour candy from the first trick or treat stop.